PierluT/Progetto-CPAC/README.md

 Before running the project you have to train your audio classification script; we recommend you to strike the table sequentially with a metronome beat, store the audio with a digital audio workstation (like Reaper) and train your script with the extracted data.

 ### Step 3
 You have to initialize the NetAddress (and the relative port), the synthetizers, the OscReciever and the OscFunc in Supercollider to allow the comunication between Python and Supercollider.
-You will have to start Processing and after that you have to run the main.py file and (......); once you did it you can start playing with the Seasonal Woodland.
+You will have to start Processing and after that you have to run the main.py file and (......); once you did it you can start playing with the Woodland Seasons.